RPC

 Obverse design

-laureate, draped and cuirassed bust of Philip I, r., seen from rear
+laureate, draped and cuirassed bust of Philip I, right, seen from rear

 Reverse inscription